Cleared Traditional

 Risk

 K103500 is an FDA 510(k) clearance for the GORE EMBOLIC FILTER.
-This device is classified as a Temporary Carotid Catheter For Embolic Capture (Class II - Special Controls, product code NTE).
+Classified as Temporary Carotid Catheter For Embolic Capture (product code NTE), Class II - Special Controls.

 Submission Details